MMEDIA 2B06 Time-Based Media I

 Readings: Barrett; Ang

-LAB/Lecture Jan 21: Photoshop Tutorial; Lighting Basics and Demonstration; EXERCISE #2 – Lighting (due following week); ASSIGN Major Project #1 – Due March 10th (treatments due: February 1; rough cut due: February 25).
+LAB/Lecture Jan 18: Photoshop Tutorial; Lighting Basics and Demonstration; EXERCISE #2 – Lighting (due following week, January 25); ASSIGN Major Project #1 – Due March 8th in class (treatments due: January 25; rough cut due: February 15).

-LAB/Lecture Jan 28: Intro to Adobe Premiere; EXERCISE #3 – Photos in Sequence; Meetings with instructor about EXERCISE #2 – Lighting
+LAB/Lecture Jan 25: Intro to Adobe Premiere; EXERCISE #3 – Photos in Sequence (due following week, Feb 2); Meetings with instructor about EXERCISE #2 – Lighting; DUE: Treatments for Major Project 1 (pass in hard copy to Liss in classroom)

 Reading: Gross & Ward

-LAB/Lecture Feb 4: Editing, Transitions, Filters, and Color Correction in Premiere; Color Correction Tech-check; EXERCISE #4 – Hamilton video remix (due following week); Screening and Discussion on video remixes
+LAB/Lecture Feb 1: Editing, Transitions, Filters, and Color Correction, Exporting (basic) in Premiere; Color Correction Tech-check; EXERCISE #4 – Hamilton video remix (due following week, Thursday, Feb 8); Screening and Discussion on video remixes

 Reading: Bordwell & Thompson